 Above: The cutting action of a cylinder mower.
-The blade slices the grass blade using a scissor action.
+The blade slices the grass blade using a scissor action

-Cylinder mowers are very much the only option for the better quality lawns and sports surfaces such as golf and bowling greens, as the cut is so much cleaner.
-This is not only because it looks so much better, but even more importantly the grass plant recovers more quickly.
+Realistically, cylinder mowers are the only option when it comes to better quality lawns and sports surfaces such as golf and bowling greens, as the cut is so much cleaner.
+This is not only because it looks so much better, but even more importantly, the grass plant recovers more quickly.

-Cylinder mowers are not very forgiving in comparison to rotary mowers.
+However, cylinder mowers are not very forgiving in comparison to rotary mowers.
 If a lawn is left too long without cutting, a cylinder mower will struggle.
 A cylinder mower demands a much stricter cutting regime.

 Above: A cylinder mower attachment

-Cylinder mowers can be fitted with a variety of brushing a raking aids, either in front or behind the front roller, in this case a brush to lift the grass blades for cutting, and clear worm casts.
+Cylinder mowers can be fitted with a variety of brushing and raking aids, either in front or behind the front roller, in this case a brush to lift the grass blades for cutting, and clear worm casts.

 Which lawn mower should I use?